String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 This describes the exchange of a massive $\mathcal{N}=4$ supermultiplet with mass $m$ and coupling $\lambda$ to the massless external states.
 A spin-0 state of the massive supermultiplet is exchanged in the $s$-channel and a spin-$2$ state in the $u$-channel.
 Expanding the amplitude at low-energy, the Wilson coefficients are found to be

 while all other Wilson coefficients vanish.
 In this case, the nonlinear constraints from \eqref{eq:nonlinear_constraints_akq} cannot be satisfied for any nonzero choice of couplings $g$ and $\lambda$.
-Thus, this theory is not consistent with maximal SUSY and tree-level factorization: it is ruled out.
+Thus, for such a theory to be consistent with maximal SUSY and tree-level factorization, the 6-scalar amplitudes must include parity-odd terms.